zhenengxie/zhenengxie.github.io/pages/teaching.md

 **Deadlines are 14:00 the Monday before the class.**

-Classes are 14:00 to 15:30 on the following dates.
+Classes are 14:00 to 15:30 on the dates in the table below.

 Class | Date | Deadline Date
 --- | --- | ---